XiaoWang-Github/ORBIT-2/INT8_TRAINING_DEV_LOG.md

 - [ ] Iterate on scaling strategies if convergence issues arise.

 ## Log Entries

+### 2025-12-09: Debugging & Critical Fixes
+-   **Critical Fix:** Resolved `NameError` in `PureInt8Matmul.backward` where `bias_fp32` was not accessible.
+Added `ctx.has_bias` to track bias existence.
+-   **Critical Fix:** Fixed precision loss bug where INT32 accumulators were cast to INT8 *before* dequantization.
+Changed to cast to FP32 first to preserve accumulator values during scaling.
+-   **Instrumentation:** Uncommented `debug_print` logs and NaN checks to capture detailed state during the next Frontier run.

 ### 2025-12-09: Initiative Kick-off
 -   Rejected standard QAT and Hybrid (SwitchBack) approaches.